sapporo-wes/yevis-cli/README.md

 | `other`            | Other files. (e.g., data files, etc.)                       |

 At WES runtime, the files specified as `wf_params` and `wf_engine_params` are placed as WES execution parameters.
-In addition, the `other` files are placed in the execution directory with `target` as a path.
+In addition, the `other` files are placed in the execution directory with a `target` as a path.

 The `id` field can be freely specified.